Robert W. Straub: Political career

 Straub worked at his construction firm until beginning his political career when he was elected to the Lane County Board of Commissioners in 1954.
 Straub served on the commission from 1955 to 1959.
 He represented Lane County in the Oregon State Senate from 1959 to 1963.
 During his time in the senate, Straub established his reputation as an advocate for natural resource management and conservation.
 He was one of the state's first leaders to voice concern about air and water pollution.

 In 1964, Straub was elected to a four-year term as the Oregon State Treasurer.
-Two years later he ran unsuccessfully for the Governor's Office, losing to Tom McCall.
+Two years later he ran unsuccessfully for the Governor's office, losing to Tom McCall.
 As State Treasurer, Straub worked to create the Local Government Investment Pool and the Oregon Public Employees Retirement System (PERS).
 He also opposed construction on U.S. Highway 101 planned for an area south of Tillamook where the highway was planned to go across the Nestucca River, up the sandspit past Cape Kiwanda along the ocean front.
 He helped lead those opposed to the plan and was able to get the highway built closer to its previous location inland.
 Straub served two terms in the office, from 1965 to 1973, and lost a second bid against McCall in 1970.

 Governor of Oregon

 McCall was prohibited by the state constitution from seeking a third consecutive term in the 1974 election.
-Straub was finally able to win the state's top job that year, defeating then-State Senator Victor G. Atiyeh, winning the largest margin in an Oregon gubernatorial race since 1950.
+Straub was finally able to win the state's top job that year, defeating then-State Senator Victor Atiyeh, winning the largest margin in an Oregon gubernatorial race since 1950.
 Straub's tenure as governor saw the state's energy and land use laws strengthened.
 He also worked to increase property tax relief and to provide utility rate relief for senior citizens.
 He appointed more women, minorities and disabled people to head state agencies than any previous Oregon governor.
-Other accomplishments included reducing the unemployment rate to 5% from 12% and working to end plans for the proposed Mount Hood Freeway.
+Other accomplishments included reducing the unemployment rate to 5% from 12% and working to end plans for the proposed controversial Mount Hood Freeway.
 Straub was defeated in his re-election bid in 1978 in a rematch with Atiyeh.